kilaza/Decontamination/README.md

 # Decontamination: Work in progress
-This script show how to decontaminate biological sequences from the contaminant OTUs sequences.
+Decontamonation is a process whereby contaminant sequences (OTUs) are removed from the biological.....This script show how to decontaminate biological sample sequences from the contaminant OTUs sequences which may be attributed to sample collectiontools, DNA isolation and purification reagents, laboratoryenvironments as well as researchers.
-Sample collection, DNA isolation and purification are associated with possible introduction of contaminant DNA into the biological samples.
-Some possible contaminant includes sampling containers /bottles, sampling reagents, DNA isolation reagents, Scientist/technician and laboratory environments.
-Contaminants has significant effect especially when working with samples with low biomass composityion, which is the case in most clinical samples.
-Therefore, it is important to remove contaminant sequences / DNA so as to retain a true biological representation of the sampled site.

 Important steps for the decontamination: